modflowpy/flopy/README.md

 ##AGU 2015 coding sprint focus
 ###Let's list items here and we can sort later
 - refactor namespaces so that `flopy.modflow.ModflowWel` becomes `flopy.ModflowWel` etc
-- develope a standard SpatialReference file that `flopy` can write and read
+- develop a standard SpatialReference file that `flopy` can write and read
 - unstructured grid support
 - refactor `util_2d` to inherit from `numpy.ndarray`
 - refactor all of the non-PEP8 compliant util class names (e.g. `util_2d` to `Util2d`)
 - move shapefile support into `export`
+- standardize an observation module, revisit the current template file writer, and move toward a m.calibrate() method that writes the files needed for PEST

 ## Introduction